EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Conclusion

 \section{Conclusion}

-In this work, we propose \textit{EgoWorld}, a novel framework for translating exocentric observations into egocentric views using rich multi-modal exocentric cues.
-Our two-stage approach first extracts exocentric observations, such as projected point clouds, 3D hand poses, and textual descriptions, and then generates a realistic egocentric image from a sparse egocentric map via a diffusion model conditioned on pose and text.
-Extensive experiments on the H2O and TACO benchmarks validate the effectiveness and superiority of \textit{EgoWorld}.
-It consistently outperforms existing baselines across various challenging scenarios, including unseen objects, actions, scenes, and subjects, for all metrics.
-Moreover, \textit{EgoWorld} shows powerful generalization ability on unlabeled real-world samples compared to state-of-the-art, and it implies \textit{EgoWorld} is enough to extend in-the-wild scenarios.
-These results demonstrate the potential of \textit{EgoWorld} as a robust and versatile solution for egocentric view synthesis from exocentric inputs, paving the way for future research in cross-view understanding and generation.
+In this work, we introduce \textit{EgoWorld}, a novel framework that translates exocentric observations into egocentric views by leveraging rich multi-modal cues.
+Our two-stage design first extracts informative exocentric observations and then reconstructs realistic egocentric images from sparse egocentric maps through a diffusion model conditioned on pose and text.
+Through extensive experiments on four datasets (\textit{i.e.,} H2O, TACO, Assembly101, and Ego-Exo4D), we demonstrate that \textit{EgoWorld} outperforms existing methods and proves highly effective.
+Beyond benchmark performance, \textit{EgoWorld} exhibits strong generalization to real-world samples, highlighting its potential for deployment in diverse and unconstrained scenarios. {\Alph{figure}} {\Alph{table}} {\Alph{equation}}

-\paragraph{Limitations and Future Work.} While effective, \textit{EgoWorld} depends on accurate 3D hand pose and depth estimation, which may degrade under occlusions or noise.
-It may also struggle with rare object categories or ambiguous pose configurations.
-Societal benefits include applications in assistive tech and AR, but risks involve potential privacy misuse.
-Safeguards like consent-aware processing and bias mitigation are essential.
-Future research could focus on improving the robustness of the model under challenging visual conditions, integrating temporal information from video sequences for more consistent reconstruction, and extending the framework to multi-person or multi-object interactions.